Employment Law- Restrictive Covenants (Post Termination Restriction), Breach and Garden Leave

 What is a Restrictive Covenant ?

-A clause or set of clauses common in employment contracts to restrict the actions of an employee after termination of his/her employment.
+Restrictive covenant is a clause or set of clauses common in employment contracts to restrict the actions of an employee after termination of his/her employment.

 When in an employment, it is likely that an employee may have acquired knowledge of the employers’ business operations, confidential information or other information that could give the employer a competitive advantage over their competitors.
 A departing employee looking to set up on his/her own or join a competitor could use the knowledge or information acquired to gain an unfair competitive edge to the detriment of his/her ex-employers.